Advanced search

 4.1 Therapeutic indications

-• as a preoperative medication for the reduction of salivary and bronchial secretions.
+• as a pre-medication for the reduction of salivary and bronchial secretions and to prevent vagal reactions associated with tracheal intubation and surgical manipulation.

-• for treatment of symptomatic sinus bradycardia induced by drugs or toxic substances such as pilocarpine, organophosphate pesticides, amanita muscaria mushrooms.
+• for treatment of symptomatic sinus bradycardia induced by drugs or toxic substances such as pilocarpine, and as antidote to cholinesterase inhibitors, organophosphate pesticides or amanita muscaria mushrooms poisoning.

 • in combination with neostigmine during reversal of effect of non-depolarising muscle relaxants.